Accessibility for King's web applications

 Each platform’s Accessibility Statement will contain information for the user in relation to a contact point for an accessible format of specific inaccessible parts.
 This will vary depend upon the owners of each platforms and its content within King's College London.

-For more information or assistance please contact Diversity & Inclusion
+For more information or assistance please contact Equality, Diversity & Inclusion